amitrakshar01/amitrakshar01/README.md

 </br>

 ### Btw wanna have some popcorn while you look into my repos? 🍿
+#### Just make sure it falls right into your mouth and not on your keyboard 😅

 <div align="center">
 <img hight="300" width="700" alt="GIF" align="center" src="https://github.com/amitrakshar01/amitrakshar01/blob/main/assets/15682.gif">